Pest Issues

 Finding dead roaches around the house doesn’t mean the infestation is over, but it’s most likely a sign that it’s ongoing since death is only a part of the cycle.

 If you spot a live cockroach, immediately look for the second one.
 It’s rare for cockroaches to go about by themselves.
 Cockroaches are nocturnal creatures, so if you see them during the day, it can mean that the infestation already got out of hand and it’s time to search for professional help from exterminators.
-Roaches during the day means their nest has gotten overcrowded and some of the pests are pushed out to search for food and water during the day.
+Roaches during the day mean their nest has gotten overcrowded and some of the pests are pushed out to search for food and water during the day.

 Have you spotted any of these cockroach signs?